Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Random Finite Set Control Problem Formulation

-where $Q_k$ is process noise.
 The agents' states $\mathbf{x}$ are incorporated in the mean and covariance of the Gaussian mixture intensity.
 Then given the Gaussian mixture intensities assumption, a control variable is calculated for each component ${\bf u}_{f,k}^i$.
-Additionally, each Gaussian mixture component represents many agents since the intensity function integrates to the total number of agents.
-Note that although linear dynamics is used, the dynamics can be considered where the policy is a nonlinear function of the state.
+Additionally, each Gaussian mixture component may represent many agents since the intensity function integrates to the total number of agents and the number of agents on the field is found using $\sum_{i=1}^{N_f}w_f^{(i)}=N_{\text{total}}(k)$.
+So control is directly applied to the Gaussian mixture, which may represent single or multiple agents.
+The weights can be scaled as the number of agents in the swarm change while not effecting the optimal solution found for swarm control.
+This detail is emphasized in the Results section.
+Note that although linear dynamics are used, the dynamics can be modeled as a nonlinear function of the state.